 Maintenance of dust control on roads, agriculture, and construction sites is crucial for the health and safety of anyone working or passing through the area; this includes humans, plants and animals, and even machinery and equipment.
 Regardless of which dust suppressant product you choose, one of the most important features to look for is how environmentally friendly it is.

 At Ninja De-Icer, we have a premium selection of quality rock salt products at competitive prices to suit a range of applications.
 From Sizzle Professional Rock Salt to Super Melt Rock Salt, whether you’re looking for calcium chloride or magnesium chloride, you’re bound to find a product perfect for your needs.
-Contact us for additional recommendations about trusted products!
+Get a quote for additional recommendations about trusted products!